Ole113/roast-bot/README.md

 <br><br>
 **Roast-Bot Commands:**

-* *r!help*: List of Roast-Bot Commands.
+* *rb!help*: List of Roast-Bot Commands.

-* *r!bot*: Learn more about Roast-Bot.
+* *rb!bot*: Learn more about Roast-Bot.

-* *r!roast @USER, r!roast, or r!roast #roastNumber*: Generate a random roast with the number of roast it was.
+* *rb!roast @USER, rb!roast, or rb!roast #roastNumber*: Generate a random roast with the number of roast it was.

-* *r!invite*: Link to invite Roast-Bot to a server.
+* *rb!invite*: Link to invite Roast-Bot to a server.

-* *r!server*: Info about your server.
+* *rb!server*: Info about your server.

-* *r!meme, or r!meme #memeNumber*: Sends a meme to the current channel.
+* *rb!meme, or rb!meme #memeNumber*: Sends a meme to the current channel.

-* *r!clear NUMBER*: Choose how many messages you want to delete.
+* *rb!clear NUMBER*: Choose how many messages you want to delete.
 Max is 100. **To use this command Roast-Bot needs to given Manage Messages permissions.**

-* *r!say*: To use this command use `r!say ` and then what you want Roast-Bot to say.
+* *rb!say*: To use this command use `rb!say ` and then what you want Roast-Bot to say.

-* *r!urban whatToSearch*: Search up anything on the Urban Dictionary! **Please be aware `r!urban` is still in Beta.**
+* *rb!urban whatToSearch*: Search up anything on the Urban Dictionary! **Please be aware `rb!urban` is still in Beta.**
 <br><br><br>
 **Roast-Bot Utilities:**

-* *Custom Prefix*: If you don't like Roast-Bot's prefix(r!) you can change it to anything you want by using `r!prefix <newPrefix>`.
-To view your prefix use `r!prefix`.
-The prefix by default is r!.
+* *Custom Prefix*: If you don't like Roast-Bot's prefix(rb!) you can change it to anything you want by using `rb!prefix <newPrefix>`.
+To view your prefix use `rb!prefix`.
+The prefix by default is rb!.

 * *XP-System*: Everytime you use a Roast-Bot command your XP increases!
-Use r!level to check your level and XP!
+Use rb!level to check your level and XP!
 Level 1: 0-9XP, Level 2: 10XP, Level 3: 15XP, Level 4: 25XP Level 5: 50XP, Level 6: 100XP, Level 7: 200XP, Level 8: 500XP, Level 9: 1,000XP, Level 10: 10,000XP

 **Still Need Help, Have Questions, or Feedback?**